 Shell (SHEL) Gains As Market Dips: What You Should Know

-Heading into today, shares of the oil and gas company had lost 6.36% over the past month, outpacing the Oils-Energy sector's loss of 11.61% and the S&P 500's loss of 8.19% in that time.
+Prior to today's trading, shares of the oil and gas company had gained 1.67% over the past month.
+This has outpaced the Oils-Energy sector's loss of 0.9% and the S&P 500's loss of 3.29% in that time.

 Investors will be hoping for strength from Shell as it approaches its next earnings release.
 On that day, Shell is projected to report earnings of $3.03 per share, which would represent year-over-year growth of 185.85%.

 Investors might also notice recent changes to analyst estimates for Shell.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.44% higher.
-Shell is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.44% higher within the past month.
+Shell is holding a Zacks Rank of #1 (Strong Buy) right now.

-Looking at its valuation, Shell is holding a Forward P/E ratio of 4.29.
-Its industry sports an average Forward P/E of 3.9, so we one might conclude that Shell is trading at a premium comparatively.
+Digging into valuation, Shell currently has a Forward P/E ratio of 4.64.
+Its industry sports an average Forward P/E of 4.12, so we one might conclude that Shell is trading at a premium comparatively.

 The Oil and Gas - Integrated - International industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 32, which puts it in the top 13% of all 250+ industries.
+This group has a Zacks Industry Rank of 136, putting it in the bottom 47% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.